NIFTY 5022,1500.42%

 Philosophy

-Warren Buffett and Charlie Munger evolved from Graham's pure “cigar butt” value investing to something more nuanced: buying high-quality businesses at fair prices and holding them for the long term.
+Warren Buffett and Charlie Munger evolved from Graham's pure “cigar butt” value investing into something more nuanced: buying high-quality businesses at fair prices and holding them for the long term.
+The key insight: time amplifies compounding in quality businesses, making entry price less critical than business quality.

 Universe & Screening